-When Is Your Case Worth $1,500.00?
+When Is Your Case Worth $500.00?
 The answer for a person in a car collision in Minnesota is almost never.
 There are cases that are worth nothing and there are cases that are worth substantially more.
-Despite that, we regularly meet with potential clients who have been offered that amount, people who will tell me that their passenger just settled for that amount that very week, and with parents who have settled cases for their children for that total.
+Despite that, I regularly meet with potential clients who have been offered that amount, people who will tell me that their passenger just settled for that amount that very week, and with parents who have settled cases for their children for that total.

-It amazes me, but for the insurance company it's a way to get out of liability and to close the file.
-They know that there is a percentage of people who really need money, so they will prey on that vulnerability.
+It amazes me, but for the insurance company it’s a way to get out of liability and to close the file.
+They know that there is a percentage of people who really need money, so they will prey on that group.
 In these economic times, it would be interesting to know how often this happens.

 There are a number of points to consider: